Catherine de' Medici's building projects: Influences

 Catherine, however, left Italy in 1533 at the age of fourteen and married Henry of Orléans, the second son of King Francis I of France.
 Though she kept in touch with her native Florence, her taste matured at the itinerant royal court of France.
 Her father-in-law impressed Catherine deeply as an example of what a monarch should be.
 She later copied Francis' policy of setting the grandeur of the dynasty in stone, whatever the cost.
 His lavish building projects inspired her own.

 Francis was a compulsive builder.
-He began extension works at the Louvre, added a wing to the old castle at Blois, and built the vast château of Chambord, which he showed off to the emperor Charles V in 1539.
+He began extension works at the Louvre Palace, He added a wing to the old castle at Blois, and built the vast château of Chambord, which he showed off to Charles V, Holy Roman Emperor in 1539.
 He also transformed the lodge at Fontainebleau into one of the great palaces of Europe, a project that continued under Henry II.
 Artists such as Rosso Fiorentino and Francesco Primaticcio worked on the interior, alongside French craftsmen.
 This meeting of Italian Mannerism and French patronage bred an original style, later known as the first School of Fontainebleau.
 Featuring frescoes and high-relief stucco in the shape of parchment or curled leather strapwork, it became the dominant decorative fashion in France in the second half of the sixteenth century.
 Catherine later herself employed Primaticcio to design her Valois chapel.
 She also patronised French talent, such as the architects Philibert de l'Orme and Jean Bullant, and the sculptor Germain Pilon.

 The death of Henry II from jousting wounds in 1559 changed Catherine's life.
 From that day, she wore black and took as her emblem a broken lance.
 She turned her widowhood into a political force that validated her authority during the reigns of her three weak sons.
 She also became intent on immortalizing her sorrow at the death of her husband.
 She had emblems of her love and grief carved into the stonework of her buildings.
 She commissioned a magnificent tomb for Henry, as the centrepiece of an ambitious new chapel.

 In 1562, a long poem by Nicolas Houël likened Catherine to Artemisia, who had built the Mausoleum at Halicarnassus, one of the Seven Wonders of the Ancient World, as a tomb for her dead husband.
 Artemesia had also acted as regent for her children.
 Houël laid stress on Artemesia's devotion to architecture.
 In his dedication to L'Histoire de la Royne Arthémise, he told Catherine:

 You will find here the edifices, columns, and pyramids that she had built both at Rhodes and Halicarnassus, which will serve as remembrances for those who reflect on our times and who will be astounded at your own buildings–the palaces at the Tuileries, Montceaux, and Saint-Maur, and the infinity of others that you have constructed, built, and embellished with sculptures and beautiful paintings.